SWANSBORO COMMUNITY MINISTRIES

 - Joint Studies – plans an annual study series and other events

 - Fellowship – plans two joint fellowship events each year

 - Transportation Taskforce – advocates for improved public transportation

 - Prayer – creates prayer partners between the churches and holds several prayer events throughout the year

 For more information about getting involved with the committees, please contact Jill Gaynor.

-Each year, Reveille helps send 20-25 Swansboro Elementary School students to summer camp for a week at Westview on the James.
+Each year, Reveille helps send over 20 Swansboro Elementary School students to summer camp for a week at Westview on the James.
 Children are selected by their school to receive a campership based on financial need.
 Reveille volunteers help children prepare for the experience and provide transportation to and from camp.
 Help also is needed in meeting with the families to complete paperwork and shop for camp supplies.
-Time commitment: Two afternoons each summer.